elxl/DLAV_group4/README.md

 This repository contains:
 ```
 DLAV_group4
+│   client.py
+│   requirements.txt
+│   initialisation_pose.jpg
-│   0001.jpg
+│   Milestone2.ipynb
 │   README.md
-│   client.py
-│   detect_tracking.ipynb
 │   detector.py
-│   main.py
-│   requirements.txt
-│   run_client.sh
-│   saved_model.pth
-│   setup.py
-│   test.py
 │
 └───yolov5-deepsort

 ```
 ### YOLOv5 + deepsort files
 *These files are used in milestones 2 and 3.*

 `yolov5-deepsort`: This folder contains all the code for YOLOv5 for detection (since DeepSORT runs detection at every frame) and DeepSORT for tracking, cloned from [theAIGuysCode](https://github.com/theAIGuysCode/yolov4-deepsort).
-We are including the YOLOv5 weights (`yolov5s.pt`) in the folder.
+We have added the YOLOv5 weights (`yolov5s.pt`) in the folder.

 ### Milestone 1: detection